 Surfactant—fluid that lines the inside of the lungs, making it easier for the lungs to expand and pass oxygen to the blood

 - Exposing your baby to secondhand smoke interferes with this development, and may prevent your baby’s lungs from making the right amount of surfactant.

 Sickness in the Smoke

-- Coughing, wheezing, phlegm
+- Coughing, wheezing, and increased phlegm production

 and other viral illnesses

-- Lower lung infections like pneumonia and bronchitis
+Lower lung infections like

 Clear the Air